denheck/denheck.github.io/_drafts/binary-search-tree.md

 The code above describes a basic tree structure with a lookup and insert method.
 Before adding ten numbers and searching, I will describe how a simplified version of the tree works.

-First, I create a tree using the new operator passing it the data value 2.
+First, I create a tree passing it the data value 2 add inserting two additional values to the tree.

 {% highlight javascript %}

 var tree = new Tree(2);

-{% endhighlight %}

-Now I will add two more data values to the tree.

-Upon inserting the value 1 into the tree it will compare 1 to it's existing value, in this case 2, and decide if it should create another tree on it's left or right property.
-If the value is less than or equal to the tree's existing value it will create a new tree on the left containing the inserted value.
-If it is greater than the tree's existing value it will create a new tree on the right containing the inserted value.

-The code below will create a tree with 1 on the left property of the tree calling the method and a tree with 3 on the right property of the tree calling the method.

-{% highlight javascript %}

 tree.insert(1);
 tree.insert(3);

 {% endhighlight %}

+When inserting 1 into the tree it will be compared to the tree's existing value, in this case 2.
+The tree will then decide if it should create another tree with the inserted value on it's left or right property.
+If the value is less than or equal to the tree's existing value the new tree will be created on the right.
+If it is greater than the tree's existing value it will be created on the left.

-The tree will end up looking like the following object literal:
+The parent tree will end up looking like the following object literal:

 {% highlight javascript %}